 Moreover, keep a record of all receipts and invoices.
 Aside from helping you come tax time, keeping all the records will help you track your profits.

-The data your bookkeeping system stores and records are important for your business.
+The data your bookkeeping system stores and records is important for your business.
 Even if you use electronic bookkeeping systems, it’s essential to ensure regular maintenance.

 When you evaluate every now and then, you can shift from one system to another.
-It all depends on how much you’re willing to spend and how big your company is.
+It all depends on how much you’re willing to spend and the size of your business.